Handbook of Business Procedures

 Note: For detailed information about service center accounts, see the Handbook of Business Procedures, 2.2.2.
 Service Center Funds—18-Accounts.

-The Costing and Analysis (C&A) section of the Office of Accounting works to ensure that service centers are operated, monitored, and accounted for in accordance with federal guidelines and sound costing principles.
+The Federal Reporting section of the Office of Accounting works to ensure that service centers are operated, monitored, and accounted for in accordance with federal guidelines and sound costing principles.

 This policy only applies to service centers and specialized service facilities and does not apply to other revenue generating or cost transfer activities.
 In this policy, the term "service center" refers to both specialized service facilities and service centers, unless otherwise noted.